-- Random fluctuations in service use and medical expenditures can impact per capita cost growth of entities with small populations. - Payers and provider entities must have sufficient member/patient volume to: - accurately and reliably detect changes in annual per capita total medical expenditures, and - minimize the effect of the presence (or absence) of a few unusually complex and expensive patients on an entity's benchmark performance. - In determining benchmark performance, it is important to ensure that entities which are more likely to be impacted by such random variation are not unfairly assessed.
+- Random fluctuations in service use and medical expenditures can impact per capita cost growth of entities with small populations. - Payers and provider entities must have sufficient member/patient volume: - for detected changes in annual per capita total medical expenditures to be accurate and reliable - to minimize the effect of the presence (or absence) of a few unusually complex and expensive patients on an entity's benchmark performance. - In determining benchmark performance, it is important to ensure that entities which are more likely to be impacted by such random variation are not unfairly assessed.